rrra/www/content/post/2021/help-decide-the-future-of-our-sunday-net.md

 [2021 RRRA Net Survey](https://www.surveymonkey.com/r/7Z2CSPD).

-All RRRA Members are encouraged to participate in this survey regardless of whether or not you are a regular net participant.
+All RRRA Members are encouraged to participate in this survey regardless of whether or not they are a regular net participants.
 <!--more-->

 Your comments will help help us learn where we need to improve---or make